dapr/docs/concepts/observability/W3C-traces.md

      3. You can handcraft a trace context following [W3C trace context specification](https://www.w3.org/TR/trace-context/) and pass these trace headers to Dapr enabled service.

 ## W3C trace headers
-Theses are the specific trace context headers that are generated and propogated by Dapr for HTTP and gRPC.
+Theses are the specific trace context headers that are generated and propagated by Dapr for HTTP and gRPC.

 ### Trace context HTTP headers format
 When propogating a trace context header from an HTTP response to an HTTP request, these are the headers that you need to copy.